 At your doctor’s office or medical clinic, a clinician will use a simple, painless swab to remove the discharge or vaginal secretions and examine it through a microscope.
 Usually, upon a simple examination of the vagina, a physician can diagnose a yeast infection.
 In rare cases, the culture may be sent to a lab.

 How are yeast infections treated during pregnancy?

-During pregnancy physicians recommend vaginal creams and suppositories only.
+During pregnancy, physicians recommend vaginal creams and suppositories only.
 The oral medication, Diflucan (a single-dose medication), has not been proven safe during pregnancy and lactation.
+Not all vaginal creams and suppositories are okay to use during pregnancy, so it is best to consult your doctor or pharmacist to get the right one.
 If left untreated, yeast infections can pass to your baby’s mouth during delivery.
 This is called “thrush” and is effectively treated with Nystatin.

 It may take 10-14 days to find relief or completely clear up the infection while you are pregnant.
 After the infection has cleared up and any sores have healed, it may be helpful to use a starch-free drying powder, or Nystatin powder to prevent a recurring infection.

 How can I prevent a yeast infection or recurring yeast infections?

 Most yeast infections can usually be avoided by doing the following: